ssemyan/TodoServerless/README.md

 1. Create a CosmosDB account

-1. Create a new document collection called 'TodoItems' in a new database called 'ServerlessTodo'
+1. Create a new document collection called 'TodoItems' in a new database called 'ServerlessTodo' and set the Partition Key to '/ItemOwner'

 1. Copy the connetions string for the CosmosDB account and paste it into a new application setting in the function app called 'AzureWebJobsDocumentDBConnectionString'